United Kingdom national debt: From borrowing to changes in debt

+Some fiscal targets and rules set by governments refer to deficit, debt, or broader balance sheet measures, so the definition used for the target affects how performance is assessed.

 UK budget

 The public debt increases or decreases as a result of the annual budget deficit or surplus.
 The British government budget deficit or surplus is the cash difference between government receipts and spending.
 The British government debt is rising due to a gap between revenue and expenditure.
 Total government revenue in the fiscal year 2015/16 was projected to be £673 billion, whereas total expenditure was estimated at £742 billion.
 Therefore, the total deficit was £69 billion.
 This represented a rate of borrowing of a little over £1.3 billion per week.

 Gilts

 The British government finances its debt by issuing gilts, or Government securities.
 These securities are the simplest form of government bond and make up the largest share of British government debt.
 A conventional gilt is a bond issued by the British government that pays the holder a fixed cash payment (or coupon) every six months until maturity, at which point the holder receives the final coupon payment and the return of the principal.